salt-labs/docs/content/tutorials/carvel/packages/author/easy/kctrl.md

 So far we have;

 - [x] Developed the Package
-- [x] Tested the Package Locally
+- [x] Validated the Package Locally
 - [x] Released the Package to the Registry
 - [x] Updated the Package in the Package Repository
-- [x] Create examples for Package Consumers
+- [x] Created examples for Package Consumers

 The final test is to put our `Package Consumer` hat on and try out the the package from the Package Repository.
 In order to do this we will;